 Bootloader, operating system and firmware of ControlCenter-IP and ControlCenter-IP-XS form a Trusted Computing Platform.
 This protects the systems from third party tampering.
 An integrated Trusted Platform Module (TPM hardware module) with an RSA encryption method and a key length of 2048 bits secures all access and configuration data from being spied on in the process.

-In addition, particularly sensitive information, such as login data and passwords, is permanently stored in encrypted form.
-Possible firmware modifications are also identified at an early stage and abort the boot process.
+In addition, sensitive information such as login credentials and passwords are permanently stored in encrypted form.
+Possible firmware modifications are also detected early and the boot process is aborted.

 ControlCenter-IP: MatrixGuard – as safe as it gets

-It is important to integrate backup systems into the system in case of possible failures, especially with extremely large KVM matrix installations.
-That is why the ControlCenter-IP not only includes a redundant power supply and a redundant network interface, but also a MatrixGuard function.
-If the main module should fail in an installation with several ControlCenter-IP central modules, one of the other ControlCenter-IP units takes on the role of the main module.
-This permanently ensures the continuous operation of the entire system, and you can continue your work without interruption.
+Especially with extremely large KVM matrix installations, it is important to integrate backup systems into the system in case of possible failures.
+For this reason, the ControlCenter-IP includes not only a redundant power supply and a redundant network interface, but also a MatrixGuard function.
+If the main module fails in an installation with several ControlCenter-IP central modules, one of the other ControlCenter-IP units takes over the role of the main module.
+This ensures continuous operation of the entire system, and you can continue your work without interruption.

 Overview: ControlCenter-IP – ControlCenter-IP-XS

-To get a better overview, the following table will provide you with a comparison of the most important properties of the two matrix switches.
+For your convenience, the following table compares the key features of the two matrix switches.
 Of course, both variants offer more than what is described here.
 So should you have more questions about the devices, their application or the structure of a matrix system for your requirements, feel free to get in touch with us.

 |KVM-over-IP and CAT-x||✅||✅|